good-idea/unwind-edges/README.md

 console.log(users[0].id) // 👍
 console.log(users[0].name) // 👍
 console.log(users[0].__cursor) // 👍
-console.log(users[0].birthday) // ❗️ Property 'username' does not exist on type 'NodeWithCursor<User>'.
+console.log(users[0].birthday) // ❗️ Property 'birthday' does not exist on type 'NodeWithCursor<User>'.
 ```

 The module also exports the `Paginated<T>` interface, which can be handy if you want to create an interface for a Relay Connection: